 Committee recommendations are divided into three Parts.
 Part 2 covers programmatic issues and recommendations.
 Part 3 covers project-specific assessment and recommendations for some individual projects.
-The individual project recommendations are also summarized on the attached spreadsheet - Part 4.
-The Council expects Bonneville and the sponsors to apply final Council recommendations contained in Parts 2-4 during continued implementation and future contract development.
+Part 4 is a spreadsheet summarizing individual project recommendations.
+The Council expects Bonneville and the sponsors to apply final Council recommendations contained in Parts 2-4 for continued implementation and future contract development.

 The ISRP identifies several programmatic issues from this review, some of which include specific recommendations for the Council to consider.
 The Council also identifies overarching or programmatic issues, some of which overlap with the ISRP's issues.
-The Council summarizes four Council Programmatic issues below and outlines recommended path forward for each issue:
+The Council summarizes four Council Programmatic issues below and outlines a recommended path forward for each issue:

 - 1. Habitat

 - 2. Hatcheries

-- 3. Information Sharing
+- 3. Information Sharing and Reporting

 - 4. Funding considerations and expectations

 The Council's recommendations on programmatic issues are to be accorded the same weight as the project-specific implementation recommendations.
-In many cases the Council's programmatic recommendations are included as conditions for projects or used as part of a project's recommendation.
+In many cases the

+Council's programmatic recommendations are included as conditions for projects or used as part of a project's recommendation.